 component model gradle

-In addition to a component, Gradle has the concept of variants of a component.
-Variants correspond to the different ways a component can be used, such as for Java compilation or native linking or documentation.
-Artifacts are attached to a variant and each variant can have a different set of dependencies.
+In addition to components, Gradle introduces the concept of variants.
+Variants represent different ways a component can be used, such as for Java compilation, native linking, or documentation.
+Each variant may have its own artifacts and dependencies.

-• local components (like projects), built from sources
+• Local components (like projects), which are built from sources such as :json-library

 For local components, variants are mapped to consumable configurations.
-For external components, variants are defined by published Gradle Module Metadata or are derived from Ivy/Maven metadata.
+For external components, variants are defined by Gradle Module Metadata or derived from Ivy/Maven metadata.

-Variants and configurations are sometimes used interchangeably in the documentation, DSL or API for historical reasons.
+Variants and configurations are sometimes used interchangeably in Gradle’s documentation, DSLs, or APIs due to historical reasons.

-All components provide variants and those variants may be backed by a consumable configuration.
-Not all configurations are variants because they may be used for declaring or resolving dependencies.
+All components provide variants, and these variants may be backed by a consumable configuration.
+However, not all configurations are variants, as some are used solely for declaring or resolving dependencies rather than representing consumable component variants.

 Variant attributes

-Attributes are type-safe key-value pairs that are defined by the consumer (for a resolvable configuration) and the producer (for each variant).
+Attributes are type-safe key-value pairs used by both the consumer and the producer during variant selection.

 Variant attribute matching

-The variant name is mostly for debugging purposes and error messages.
-The name does not participate variant matching—only its attributes do.
+The variant name is primarily used for debugging and error messages.
+It does not play a role in variant matching; only the variant’s attributes are used in the matching process.

-There are no restrictions on the number of variants a component can define.
-Usually, a component has at least an implementation variant, but it could also expose test fixtures, documentation or source code.
-A component may also expose different variants for different consumers for the same usage.
-For example, when compiling, a component could have different headers for Linux vs Windows vs macOS.
+There are no restrictions on how many variants a component can define.
+A typical component will include at least an implementation variant but may also provide additional variants, such as test fixtures, documentation, or source code.
+Furthermore, a component can offer different variants for the same usage, depending on the consumer.
+For instance, during compilation, a component may provide different headers for Linux, Windows, and macOS.

-Gradle performs variant aware selection by matching the attributes requested by the consumer against attributes defined by the producer.
-The selection algorithm is detailed in another section.
+Gradle performs variant-aware selection by matching the attributes specified by the consumer with those defined by the producer.
+The details of this process are covered in the selection algorithm section.

-• when a producer has no variants, a default artifact is chosen.
+• When a producer has no variants, a default artifact is selected.

-• when a consumer explicitly selects a configuration by name, the artifacts of the configuration are chosen.
+• When a consumer explicitly selects a configuration by name, the artifacts associated with that configuration are used.

 A simple example